Last Updated on March 9, 2021 by Julia Wilson

 - Pancreatitis – Inflammation of the pancreas which may be due to infection, obesity, high-fat diet and trauma.

-- Certain medications which include NSAIDs and antimicrobials.
+- Certain medications including NSAIDs and antimicrobials.

 - Motion sickness.